 The VS-19 Pico Linear Servo is a tiny linear actuator with 2cm of travel.
 The uses for this linear motor are endless, we'll leave it to you to find a killer application for it.

 Remember all those projects where you thought to yourself "I really wish I had some kind of linear motion for this", well now there is an affordable solution!
-After all these years of waiting we are now finally blessed with the gift of linear actuation.
-The only limits to this servo signal driven actuator is your imagination!
+After all these years of waiting, we are now finally blessed with the gift of linear actuation.
+The only limit to this servo signal driven actuator is your imagination!
 Use it to turn 'on' and 'off' light switches, raise and lower legs, trigger a latch, and/or bring up the periscope.
 It's also perfect for stealthy remote control applications.
 You could always use it to make your own angry useless box as well.

 This actuator accepts a servo pulse from 800 - 2200 microseconds (uS) with a neutral position of 1500 uS.
-The travelling nub takes about a second to move from one side of the channel to the other (2cm) at 3.7V.
+The traveling nub takes about a second to move from one side of the channel to the other (2cm) at 3.7V.
 This actuator can run at voltages as low as 2.5V, but be aware it gets a lot slower at that voltage.

 Please Note: This linear actuator runs at 3.7V so if you are using this in a standard servo application circuit you will have to drop the voltage supply from 5V down a bit to around 3.7V, with either a voltage regulator or a couple diodes in series (ex: 1N4001).